ForesightAdamNowacki/DeepNeuralNetworksImageClassificationR/README.md

 ----------
 # Scripts description:

-The scripts collected on GitHub are divided into 3 main sections depending on the purpose and the characteristics of the task:
+The scripts collected on GitHub are divided into 3 main sections depending on the purpose and the characteristics of the main task:
 * **binary classification**,
 * **multi-class classification**,
 * **auxiliary files and useful functions**.